vm6502q/PyQrackIsing/README.md

 best_cut_value, best_solution_bit_string, best_cut_edges = maxcut_tfim(G, quality=10)
 ```

 The (integer) `quality` setting is optional, with a default value of 10, but you can turn it up for higher-quality results, or turn it down to save time.
-(You can also optionally specify number of `shots` as argument, if you want specific fine-grained control over resource usage.)
+(You can also optionally specify the number of measurement `shots` as an argument, if you want specific fine-grained control over resource usage.)

 ## About
 Transverse field Ising model (TFIM) is the basis of most claimed algorithmic "quantum advantage," circa 2025, with the notable exception of Shor's integer factoring algorithm.